-The Barbican Centre Trust, UK registered charity number 294282, is the charitable arm of the Barbican, dedicated to raising funds in support of our arts and creative learning programmes.
+The Barbican Centre Trust is a charity registered in England and Wales (294282).
+It is dedicated to raising funds to support the Barbican Centre’s arts and creative learning programmes.

 Funds generated by the Trust provide vital support for both our innovative artistic programme and our creative learning projects, ranging from the Barbican Young Orchestra to high impact literacy projects to schools partnership programmes across East London.

-You can read more about the Trust and recent projects in our Annual Review 2010/11, or by downloading our annual accounts below.
+You can read more about the Trust and recent projects in our Season Review, or by downloading our annual accounts below.

 Barbican Centre Trust accounts